-The Evergreen State offers widely-available elk and deer general season hunts for specific GMUs, as well as special permits that are issued exclusively via the drawing.
-Washington has special permit drawings for deer, elk, mountain goat, moose, bighorn sheep and turkey.
-The state offers bull moose, bighorn sheep (ram), and mountain goat (if harvested after 1998) which permits are once-in-a-lifetime if successful.
+The Evergreen State offers widely available elk and deer general season hunts for specific GMUs, as well as special permits that are issued exclusively via the drawing.
+Washington has special permit drawings for deer, elk, mountain goat, moose, bighorn sheep, and turkey.
+The state offers bull moose, bighorn sheep (ram), and mountain goat (if harvested after 1998), which are once-in-a-lifetime if successful.

 Washington offers hunters chances to tick several species off their lists.
 For deer hunters, the state has three species: mule deer, whitetail, and blacktail.
 Elk hunters can chase both Rocky Mountain and Roosevelt elk.